Darkduv/CIR_monasse/README.md

 ## Project

-Due to lack of time, we didn't do an AI, but the board is fully operational and allows only the right moves according to Chess rules.
+Due to lack of time, we didn't do an AI, but the board is fully operational and (nearly) allows only the right moves according to Chess rules.

 ### To Do List
 - [x] Board, moving pieces, checking rules
+- [ ] Gestion of check to correct
 - [ ] Online/distance two player
 - [ ] AI